coursera/courier/index.md

 Note that the presence of the `$UNKNOWN` symbol does not, by itself, guarantee that adding an a symbol to the enum is safe.
-In order to ensure this, one must be sure that all readers of the enum handle the `$UNKNOWN` symbol in a backward compatible way.
-Depending on the semantic meaning of the enum, this may or may not be possible, and so the backward compatibility of changes to enum symbols should be approached with care.
+In order to ensure this, one must be sure that all readers of the enum handle the `$UNKNOWN` symbol in a reasonable way.
+Depending on the semantic meaning of the enum, this may or may not be possible, and so the changes to enum symbols should be approached with care.

 Typerefs
 --------